Rainfall gauge satellite trial

 Support

-For any issues accessing the rainfall gauge data in the WMIP, or assistance with the trial device, contact us by sending an email to raingaugetrial@itp-qld.atlassian.net.
+For any issues accessing the rainfall gauge data in the WMIP, or assistance with the trial device, contact RDMW by sending an email to raingaugetrial@itp-qld.atlassian.net.
 In the subject line of the email please include the device owner station name and a brief issue summary.
 Include a detailed description of the issue or support being sought in the email body.

 Australian Government coat of arms